About CollectionBuilder

 CollectionBuilder is designed and maintained by librarians at the University of Idaho, following the Lib-Static approach, a methodology committed to leveraging static-web technologies and librarians’ specialized skills in metadata and classification to create engaging web publications.

-The project comes out of work done at the library’s digital humanities center, the Center for Digital Inquiry and Learning.
+The project comes out of work done at the University of Idaho library’s digital humanities lab, the Center for Digital Inquiry and Learning.

-CollectionBuilder has received support from the University of Idaho Library.
-From 2019-2021, we were supported by a National Leadership Grant from the Institute for Museum and Library Services (IMLS).
+CollectionBuilder has received support from the University of Idaho Library, and grants from Institute for Museum and Library Services (IMLS) and National Endowment for the Humanities (NEH).

 What are you using to build a CollectionBuilder site?